python/cpython/Doc/howto/gdb_helpers.rst

         main_page=0) at remote 0x98fa6e4>
         d = <gtk.Dialog at remote 0x98faaa4>

-   If the current C frame corrresponds to multiple Python frames, locals from all of them will be shown::
+   If the current C frame corresponds to multiple Python frames, locals from all of them will be shown::

       (gdb) py-locals